 If you are passing arguments using Call then you must use parentheses around them.

 Sub Main() ' If call is not used then no parentheses AddValues 2, 4 ' call requires parentheses for arguments Call AddValues(2, 4) End Sub Sub AddValues(x As Long, y As Long) End Sub

 To return a value from a function you assign the value to the name of the Function.
 The following example demonstrates this:

 Function GetAmount() As Long ' Returns 55 GetAmount = 55 End Function Function GetName() As String ' Returns John GetName = "John" End Function

-When you return a value from a function you will obviously need to get it back to the calling Function/Sub.
-You do this by assigning the Function call to a variable.
-The following example shows this
+When you return a value from a function you will obviously need to receive it in the function/sub that called it.
+You do this by assigning the function call to a variable.
+The following example shows this:

 Sub WriteValues() Dim Amount As Long ' Get value from GetAmount function Amount = GetAmount End Sub Function GetAmount() As Long GetAmount = 55 End Function